 Oxymercuration: Alcohols from alkenes using Hg(OAc)2 and Water

 Description: Alkenes treated with mercuric acetate [ Hg(OAc)2 ] and water will be hydrated to form alcohols, after addition of NaBH4.
-This page is available to MOC Members only.
+The rest of this page is available to MOC Members only.

 Real-Life Example: